Category: women through history

 For centuries, a woman walked in beauty but also in pain, just like the Japanese women who for centuries had bound feet so they would look dainty.
 Never mind that walking was torture.
 Hence the shuffled gait of traditional Japanese women.
 Victorian corsets were the Western equivalent of this Eastern fashionable discomfit.

-The corset evolves
+The corset evolves as fashionable discomfit

 From the 16th century to the 19th, the corset became firmer in its vice like grip on the female form.
 Whale bones hardened the original firm fabric sleeve encasing the midriff.
 Corsets forced ribs down and compressed stomachs.
 Another word for a corset became ‘stays’ as the middle of a woman’s body was not allowed to move.